Cardinal Zen, 5 others stand trial in Hong Kong over fund

 The Societies Ordinance requires local organizations to register or apply for an exemption within a month of their establishment.
 Prosecutors say Zen and the others failed to do so.

-The case will mainly center around whether the 612 Humanitarian Relief Fund is considered an organization that is obliged to register.
+The case will mainly center around whether the 612 Humanitarian Relief Fund is considered an organization that is obliged to register, and when the fund was established.

 The fund helped pay medical and legal fees for arrested protesters during the anti-government protests in 2019 and later ceased operations in August 2021.